Grandfather charged in Puerto Rico cruise ship death

 An attorney for the family has said Chloe Wiegand asked her grandfather to lift her up so she could bang on the glass in a children’s play area.
 He blamed the cruise ship company for leaving the window inexplicably open.

-The family from Indiana and was aboard Royal Caribbean’s Freedom of the Seas.
+The family is from Indiana and was aboard Royal Caribbean’s Freedom of the Seas.

 Anello is being held on $80,000 bond and is scheduled to appear in court on Nov.
 20.